 Amazon removed the frustration of shopping in physical stores.

-While these innovations are beneficial, they also reduce our capacity to put up with frustration in other areas of life.
+While often beneficial, they also reduce our capacity to put up with frustration in other areas of life.
 We bring the same “standards of smoothness” to learning and working towards goals.

 Reframing frustration: the wall as a teacher

 Instead of seeing frustration as a barrier, we have to cultivate the habit of viewing it as part of the process — a teacher, not the enemy.
-The wall of frustration is the crucible in which skill and resilience are forged.
+Frustration is the crucible in which skill and resilience are forged.

 In practice this means: